AreaLayer/FireBolt/README.md

 The other main features Firebolt supports are as follows:

-    📱 Contact list (Nostr and ID)
+📱 Contact list via Npub or ID
-    💸 Easy payments
+🪙 Payments via Lightning Network
-    🔑 Your keys, your coins
+⚛️ Coinjoin and Payjoi for privacy

 All these additional features are powered by Npub: a collection of software modules and specifications that complements the Bitcoin and Lightning stacks in the building of peer-to-peer applications, specifically to enable decentralized identities and web-of-trust reputation systems.
 You can view our JavaScript-based software development kit which has been used for the Firebolt wallet here.